Home Machine Tool Archive Machine Tools For sale & Wanted

 The "Oneway" range of wood-turning lathes, currently in production by Oneway Manufacturing of 241 Monteith Avenue, Stratford, Ontario N5A 2P6, Canada, are of a most unusual design with all the major elements built up from steel fabrications and the bed constructed on a large-diameter, stress-relieved steel tube.
 Welded to the tube is a line of supports carrying traditional, flat "ways" on which sit the usual headstock, tailstock and toolslide.

-At the time of writing there are two models in the Oneway range, designated by the makers as the 1018 "Mini" with a swing of 10 inches (a 5-inch centre height) and a capacity between centres of 18 inches - and the original, much heavier and more massive "Large" series.
-The latter is produced in four versions: the 2436, 2416, 2036 and 2016 - with the first two digits of the number indicating the swing and the second two the distance between centres - hence, for example, the Model 2436 has a swing over the bed of 24 inches and a distance between centres of 36 inches.
-Both smaller and larger models are available with bed extensions; the 18 inches capacity of the 1018 can be increased to 42 inches whilst the larger lathe can have an additional 60 inches of capacity - or even more to special order with extra supports between the bed and ground.
+At the time of writing there are four models in the Oneway range, all made to order only and designated by the makers as the 1640, 2000, 1224- and 1236SD.
+A previous version, the 1018 "Mini" with a swing of 10 inches (a 5-inch centre height) and a capacity between centres of 18 inches, appears to be no longer offered.
+Other earlier versions included the 2436, 2416, 2036 and 2016 - where the first two digits of the number indicated the swing and the second two the distance between centres - hence, for example, the Model 2436 had a swing of 24 inches and a capacity between centres of 36 inches.
+Both smaller and larger models have been (and may still be) available with bed extensions; the 18 inches capacity of the 1018 able to be increased to 42 inches while the larger lathes might be available with an additional 60 inches (or even more) of capacity - these versions being given with extra supports between the bed and ground.

-The use of a tube for the base of the bed is interesting, and to appreciate its advantages consider first the open-section channel beds fitted to many cheap Chinese lathes; these are rather like a tin can with the lid removed, they can be easily twisted out of shape - they lack torsional stiffness.
-If the tin has its lid on, things are much improved and so, if the channel-section bed were to be changed for one with welded square or rectangular stock, it would be very-much stiffer assembly; unfortunately, continuously seam-welded, closed-section material is very much more expensive than channel - and not something the manufacturer of an item built down to a price would want to use..
+The use of a single tube for the bed of a lathe is interesting, and to appreciate its advantages consider first the open-section channel beds fitted to many cheap Chinese lathes; these are rather like a tin can with the lid removed, they can be easily twisted out of alignment and lack torsional stiffness.
+However, if the tin has its lid on, things are much improved and so, if a channel-section bed were to be changed for one made from welded square or rectangular stock, it would be very-much stiffer assembly.
+Unfortunately continuously seam-welded, closed-section material is very much more expensive than channel - and not something the manufacturer of an item built down to a price would want to use..
 A tube however has advantages even over enclosed steel sections; it uses a minimum amount of material for a given beam strength (its mass increases almost in direct proportion to its diameter) whilst its torsional strength increases as the cube of the diameter - and its deflection (the amount of bend it suffers under load) decreases as the fourth power for any given twisting moment applied to it.
 Therefore, in practical terms, if the single 10.75" diameter bed tube of the Oneway Model 2036 lathe were to be compared with a lathe having two 5-inch diameter tubes of the same total mass, it would be four times as strong and, more importantly, would twist through only one-eight the angle for any given load.
 Playing with a sheet of A4 paper and rolling (and then testing) tubes of various diameters will quickly show how the mathematics of this equation translate into practical reality.

 Continued below: